hbctraining/main/README.md

 | ChIP-seq using High-Performance Computing | None  | *In development* |
 | Identifying variants in genome/exome sequencing data  | None | *In development* |

+#### Current topics in bioinformatics series

-**Current topics in bioinformatics**: These short workshops (half-day or less) are designed to allow researchers, who have some familiarity with R or bash, to learn new tools and methods.
+These short workshops (half-day or less) are designed to allow researchers, who have some familiarity with R or bash, to learn new tools and methods.
 Only a subset of the short workshops topics are listed and linked below, for the full list please [click here](https://hbctraining.github.io/Training-modules/).

 | Training topic and link to lessons | Prerequisites | Date & Location |
 :----------:|:----------:|:----------:|